artFuchs/graveyard_hs/graph-editor/README.md

 # Graph Editor

-a little graph editor to experiment the GTK bindings from haskell
+A graph editor that's intended to be used in the [verigraph tool](https://github.com/Verites/verigraph) in the future.

-utilizing the package gtk3
+The editor in this repository makes use of the module Data.Graphs from the Verigraph source.